-Scared Straight takes kids who have committed misdemeanors to visit prisons and meet convicted criminals and confront their likely future if they don’t change their ways.
+Scared Straight is a programme that takes kids who have committed misdemeanours to visit prisons and meet convicted criminals, confronting them with their likely future if they don’t change their ways.
 The concept proved popular not just as a social programme but as entertainment; it was adapted for both an acclaimed documentary and a TV show on A&E, which broke ratings records for the network upon its premiere.

 There’s just one problem with Scared Straight: it probably causes young people to commit more crimes.

 Or more precisely, the young people who went through the programme did commit fewer crimes than they did before, so superficially it looks like it works.
-But the decrease is smaller compared to similar young people who never went through the program.
+But the decrease is smaller compared to similar young people who never went through the programme.

 The effect is so significant that the Washington State Institute for Public Policy estimated that each $1 spent on Scared Straight programmes causes more than $200 worth of social harm.3 This estimate seems a little too pessimistic to us, but even so, it looks like it was a huge mistake.

 No-one is sure why this is, but it might be because the young people realised that life in jail wasn’t as bad as they thought, or they saw that the prisoners were just normal people like themselves.

 Some attempts to do good, like Scared Straight, make things worse.
 Many more fail to have an impact.
 David Anderson of the Coalition for Evidence Based Policy estimates:

-Of (social programs) that have been rigorously evaluated, most (perhaps 75% or more), including those backed by expert opinion and less-rigorous studies, turn out to produce small or no effects, and, in some cases negative effects.
+Of [social programmes] that have been rigorously evaluated, most (perhaps 75% or more), including those backed by expert opinion and less-rigorous studies, turn out to produce small or no effects, and, in some cases negative effects.

 This suggests that if you chose a charity to get involved in without looking at the evidence, you’ll most likely have no impact at all.